Porthkerry – St Curig’s Church

 History

 Church of St. Curig was probably erected in the 13th century, and the first written mention about it appeared in 1254.
 Porthkerry was then a large port in which every monk, cleric, missionary or pilgrim, before leaving, stopped to pray for safe passage of the Bristol Channel waters.
 At the end of the 15th or at the beginning of the 16th century, a tower and porch were added to the church.
-In 1867, a thorough renovation of the building was carried out, during which the chancel arch was rebuilt in the presbytery, the roof was replaced and the sacristy was added.
+In 1867, a thorough renovation of the building was carried out, during which the chancel arch was rebuilt in the chancel and the roof was replaced.
+In 1929, a sacristy was to be added, in 1958 the top of the tower was rebuilt.

 Architecture